Tortuguero Beach at sunset

 After living in and traveling all over Costa Rica, we know which tours offer the best experience.
 So we’ve rounded up the top Tortuguero tours available.

-Our FAVORITE tour to Tortuguero from San Jose is this Classic Guided Day Trip.
-It includes a boat ride with epic wildlife spotting (I saw animals I didn’t even know existed!) and sea turtle nestings sites.
+Our FAVORITE tour to Tortuguero from San Jose is this classic guided day trip.
+It includes a boat ride with epic wildlife spotting (I saw animals I didn’t even know existed!) and sea turtle nesting sites.

 Tip: This tour is popular, so book in advance and you’ll also get FREE cancellation 24 hours before you go!